-If you’re looking for a new website, you’re probably starting to discover the vast array of web development options available to businesses, from the DIY builders, to professional web designers, developers, and web agencies.
-These options all offer seemingly similar products – that being “websites”, yet at very different price-points, and sometimes, though different approaches.
+If you're looking to start investing in a new website, you're probably starting to discover the vast array of web development options available to businesses, from the DIY builders, to professional web designers, developers, and web agencies.
+These options all offer seemingly similar products - that being "websites", yet at very different price-points, and sometimes, though different approaches.

 Which approach is right will depend on what you need for your business.
 Perhaps you're looking for your first website for an exciting new business, or maybe it's a fresh new website to give your existing business a bit of a boost.
 Either way, a website is a business investment - and like any investment, the right decisions will help your business thrive, while the wrong decisions can be costly.

 The objective of this post is to outline the fundamental aspects of a website that you need to keep in mind when deciding how to proceed with your new website, and to help you know how to make the right decisions for your business.

 After reading this post, you will: